 Tiered programs are becoming an increasingly effective tool for encouraging customer engagement and participation.
-As loyalty marketing continues to move to the forefront of business strategies, more and more companies are taking advantage of VIP programs, driving acquisition and retention results by making their best customers feel special.
+As rewards marketing continues to gain prominence, more companies are taking advantage of VIP programs.
+This is because VIP programs have been known to drive both acquisition and retention results by making their best customers feel special.

-Whether they exist online or offline, brands from many different industries are taking the time to invest time into building the perfect VIP program.
-As you consider the benefits of tiered programs for your brand, I’ve scoured the web for five of the best VIP programs and collected them here for you to explore and learn from.
-So, without further ado, let’s see what a perfect VIP program looks like!
+Whether they exist online or offline, brands from many different industries are taking the time to invest in building the perfect VIP program.
+As you consider the benefits of tiered programs for your brand, I’ve scoured the web for seven of the best VIP programs for you to explore and learn from.
+So without further ado, let’s see what a perfect VIP program looks like!

 Sephora's VIB Rouge & Beauty Insider

 It shouldn’t come as a surprise that Sephora ranks as one of the best tiered programs out there.
-Oozing luxury at every turn, the VIB Rouge and associated Beauty Insider programs demonstrate a strong alignment between the brand, its products, and the customer, offering exclusive products to its best customers with an emphasis on quality and presentation.
+Oozing luxury at every turn, the VIB Rouge and associated Beauty Insider programs demonstrate a strong alignment between the brand, its products, and the customer, offering exclusive products to its best shoppers with an emphasis on quality and presentation.

-On top of the exclusive products, VIB and VIB Rouge members are also given access to a wide array of experiential rewards that are not available to members of the basic Beauty Insider program.
+On top of the exclusive products, VIB and VIB Rouge members are also given access to a number of experiential rewards that are not available to members of the basic Beauty Insider program.
 This clear distinction between the lower and upper tiers provides an extra layer of exclusivity, making VIB Rouge that much more valuable of a status to achieve.

 With features like the customized Beauty Profile, Beauty Insiders are treated to a customer experience that extends beyond the the parameters of the program that makes VIB both a lifestyle aid and loyalty solution.

 Starbucks' Starbucks Rewards

 Many people would say that their day can’t start without a cup of coffee.
 Starbucks found a way to capitalize on that, designing their loyalty program so that it can be accessible anytime, anywhere.

 While their mobile interface is an excellent example of an exceptionally-designed app, Starbucks provides their Rewards members with an amazing in-store experience as well.
 Unlike many other VIP programs, Starbucks Rewards has only two tiers: Green and Gold.
 As a Green member, customers are still able to pay by phone, receive free in-store refills, and take advantage of member offers, but it’s the Gold members who truly feel special.

 The Gold Card demonstrates a keen understanding of how Starbucks’ customers perceive the brand.
-The chiq elitism associated with Starbucks’ green and white cups is now replicated in each of their best customers’ wallets, making the benefits of their program something tangible.
+The chic elitism associated with Starbucks’ green and white cups is now replicated in each of their best customers’ wallets, making the benefits of their program something tangible.